c-edwards-eco/Digital-Twin-3/README.md

 - Can have permanent labels such as `BK Expo` or `AE Expo`.
 - Are visible without loading catalogue data.

 This information represents permanent or semi-permanent characteristics of the physical wall rather than bibliographic metadata and therefore lives outside the library catalogue.
+In essence, these are not normal empty shelves, but shelving areas specifically dedicated to non-book purposes.

 ## Technology

-The Digital Twin 3 is a static, client-side web application built primarily with:
+This is a client-side web application built primarily with:

 - **Leaflet** — interactive visualization of the Collection Wall.
 - **GeoJSON** — storage of shelf and placeholder-book geometry.